ajkavanagh/pacman/README.md

 a much better option with scrolling windows, handling events, etc.  A really nice library, just not the sweet spot for this game.

+Best played on a terminal with no theme set, so that the original colours can be seen.

 Useful links: